Tube Feeding - Mouth Play Ideas For Parents

 Why is it important to introduce my child to oral feeding?

-Oral feeding skills are learned and require repetition and practice.
-If your child has not been introduced to opportunities, they might find it difficult to move to oral feeding.
+Oral feeding skills are learned.
+They need repetition and practice.
+If your child has not had opportunities, they might find it difficult to move to oral feeding.

 It is important you start introducing them to oral feeding as early as possible and have a routine in place for all their meals.
 Your speech-language therapist can support you with this.

 If your speech-language therapist says your child is not safe for feeding by mouth, use an appropriate non-food item.
-For example, a dummy/pacifier, teething/mouthing toy or a parents or carer’s fingers.
+For example, a dummy or pacifier, teething or mouthing toy or a parents or carer's fingers.